jysophia/portfolio/README.txt

-This is my portfolio, please check out https://jysophia.github.io/portfolio/ to see my work!
+This is my portfolio.
+Please check out my work at https://jysophia.github.io/portfolio/ :)